Taxi! Taxi! (2013 film): Development

 Inspiration was largely drawn from real life blogger Cai Mingjie's personal recounts in his 2010 best selling work, Diary of a Taxi Driver: True Stories From Singapore's Most Educated Cabdriver.
 Boris Boo, Lee Chee Tian and Violet Lai served as screenwriters.
 Boo, Rebecca Leow, Chan and Sng were credited with writing the story.
 Chua Jin Sen (better known as Dr Jia Jia)'s involvement in the project kindled public interest.
 His participation in the film was first mentioned by his mother in June 2012, who told Yahoo!
 Singapore:

 She also gave some details about his role, but a confidentiality agreement prevented her from stating more at that time.
 Greater details about the film were disclosed at a July 2012 press conference, where director Kelvin Sng said [relating to Chua's role]:

-Taxi!
-Taxi! is the first on-screen pairing of Gurmit Singh and Mark Lee since their 2001 collaboration, One Leg Kicking.
+This film also marks the second on-screen pairing of Singh and Lee since their 2001 collaboration, One Leg Kicking.
 Singh attributed this to the "lack of suitable scripts".
-It is Singh's first feature-length film since Phua Chu Kang The Movie (2010).
-Taxi!
-Taxi! also marks the comeback of former actress Jazreel Low.
+It is also Singh's first feature-length film since Phua Chu Kang The Movie (2010).
+This film also marks the comeback of former actress Jazreel Low.